mscwu/Vid2Sim/src/vid2sim_recon/README.md

   <img src="../../assets/teaser.png" width="100%">
 </p>

-## Data Preparation 📂
+## 1. Data Preparation 📂
-*Please ensure you are in the `Vid2Sim` root directory.*

 ### Step1: Generate dynamic masks from the video
-Follow the instructions in the [Grounded-SAM-2](https://github.com/IDEA-Research/Grounded-SAM-2) repository to install the segmentation model.
+Follow the instructions in the [Grounded-SAM-2](https://github.com/IDEA-Research/Grounded-SAM-2) or [DEVA (modified)](https://github.com/ZiYang-xie/vid2sim-deva-segmentation) repository to install the segmentation model.

 Convert your video into image sequences and save them in a folder `images`.
 ```